pcarbonn/xmtlib/src/doc.md

 ## // LINK src/doc.md#_Constructor

-# // LINK src/doc.md#_precise
+# // LINK src/doc.md#_has_g_complexity

-A TU or UF query is precise only if it only has rows consistent with the view (e.g., no "false" in TU view).
+A TU or UF query has G rows if it has as many rows as the corresponding G query.
-If a query is not precise, its TU or UF view has an exclude.
+A TU or UF view has an exclude iff its query has G rows.
-A G view is always precise and does not have an exclude.
+A G view has G complexity and does not have an exclude.

-A query (for boolean) has a G complexity if it is not precise.
+The exclude is not added to the sql if there are no Ids in the G column.